aman-2482/aman-travel-blog/README.md

 This repository includes a `LICENSE` file.
 Check it for the project's license terms.

-## Notes / Assumptions

-- This README updates the placeholder content into a practical guide.
-It assumes the standard `npm` workflow; if you use `pnpm` or `yarn`, translate the commands accordingly.

 ## Contact

 If you want changes or need the README tailored for a specific host or CI, tell me which provider and I can add deployment steps.